his motto (Una Storia Italiana) adorns the fuel tank of most of the later models of the beautiful Moto Guzzi motorbikes.

-Some time later, another cousin bought a beautiful V7 GT 850cc.
+Years later, another cousin bought a beautiful V7 GT 850cc.
 This particular model was and still is my favourite Guzzi of the 70’s-80’s, a bike that is almost impossible to find nowadays for a reasonable price and even the unreasonably priced ones are very scarce.

 Despite all the above mix of family stories and history, I must admit (with quite some shame red rising to my cheeks) that in my young years, I was one of the aforementioned “traitors”…

 In my defence, it must be said that I never personally owned a motorcycle in those years so if ever, this was more a sort of “sin by proxy”.